An Enterprise Innovation guide to Enterprise Mobility

 Where the journey to digital competitive advantage begins

 Much of the digital excitement permeating Singapore today is concentrated around the mobile experience.
 However, in reality, to create that memorable user experience on a mobile device requires a significant rethink on the part of businesses as to what digital means to their customers and to the company, and developing an enterprise-wide strategy that harnesses the various technologies around us to create that wonderful mobile experience.
 The good news is that today, enterprises no longer have to do it alone in their quest to build customercentric experiences for their customers.
-Singapore businesses can tap on the wealth of technology and market experience, as well as capability and infrastructure of service providers like StarHub to build solutions that deliver that much-desired mobile experience.
-Interestingly, with technology delivered via the cloud, technology requirements are also more business-friendly.
+Singapore businesses can tap on wealth of technology and market experience, as well as capability and infrastructure of service providers like StarHub to build business enterprise solutions that deliver that much-desired mobile experience.
 The real challenge lies in knowing where to begin.
 The following articles highlight learnings and experiences of organizations that have taken the digital journey and harnessed the benefits of technologies to create innovative and memorable customer experiences.
 I hope you find this Guide both enjoyable and informative.

 Content Director, Enterprise Innovation

 APeJ mobility market to thrive in 2015